skwp/dotfiles/README.md

   * Slightly improved colors for diff
   * `gdmb` (g)it (d)elete (m)erged (b)ranches - Deletes all branches already merged on current branch

+### Programs I need for Data Science

+* R & RStudio
+* python 2.7 with numpy, pandas, jupyter
+* Spark

+These are in fact no dotfiles, but since I need them installed when I get started on a new Mac, I put the installation script [here](data-science/install-packages.sh) as well, but it is not triggered automatically.

+Run it with `cd data-science && sh install-packages.sh`.

 ### RubyGems

 A .gemrc is included.
 Never again type `gem install whatever --no-ri --no-rdoc`. `--no-ri --no-rdoc` is done by default.